See spectacular art in the ‘mother of all churches’.

 As you admire Borromini’s architectural skills, take a look at the twelve niches on the sides, each one holding a sculpture of an apostle.
 For those who know a little about religious art, you may be able to recognize them by the symbols they are represented with.

 The basilica is also the final resting place of six different popes.
-There used to be twelve more tombs but they got destroyed in a fire.
+There used to be twelve more tombs, but they were destroyed in a fire.
 Pope John X (914-928), although his tomb no longer exists, was the first pope to be buried within the walls of Rome.
 Meanwhile, Pope Leo XIII (1878-1903) was the last pope to be buried outside St. Peter’s Basilica.

 The Scala Sancta and the Sancta Sanctorum